This LPLC Practice Risk Guide guide examines the risks involved in acting for lenders, borrowers and guarantors.

 New and/or inappropriate forms of certification

-Some banks, financial institutions and franchisors have deviated from the practitioner’s certificate package both in form and substance.
+Some banks, financial institutions and franchisors have deviated from the solicitor’s certificate package both in form and substance.
 Some forms purport to certify matters other than explanations of mortgages or guarantees.

 Certificates with misleading headings